mariodavid/mariodavid.github.io/_drafts/2016-01-08-groovify-cuba-app-groovy-overview.md

 ---
 layout: post
-title: Groovify your CUBA App
+title: Groovify CUBA - An overview on Groovy
 description: "In this blog post i’d like to show you how to change the normal Java CUBA App to a Groovy CUBA App to increase the developer productivity even further"
 modified: 2015-1-8
 tags: [cuba, groovy, java]